aabeveridge/aabeveridge.github.io/markdown/cv.md

 "Collecting and Analyzing Social Network Data."
 Co-authored with Nicholas Van Horn.
 Under review.

+"Data Janitorial Work and Visual Rhetoric."
+In progress.

 "Writing through Big Data."
 In progress.

 "Hackers and Entrepreneurs: Startup Methodologies and the Writing Practices of Programmers."
 In progress.

 ### **Professional posts**

-University of Florida Informatics Institute, Seed Grant Fellowship for MassMine (2015 -- 2016)
+University of Florida Informatics Institute, Seed Grant Fellowship (2015 -- 2016)

 Graduate Research Fellow, University of Florida (2013 – 2015)